Paul Montgomery: Management style

-Montgomery's enthusiasm for technology and people helped both NewTek and Play develop a passionate customer base, including high-profile celebrity users.
+Montgomery was involved in customer engagement and technology at NewTek and Play.
 Early users of the Video Toaster included Todd Rundgren, Herbie Hancock, Penn and Teller, U2 and Oingo Boingo.
-Montgomery's leadership and marketing skills helped NewTek and Play obtain major national press attention for its products, including feature stories on NBC Nightly News and an article in Rolling Stone Magazine.
-He was the self-proclaimed P.T.
+During this period, NewTek and Play received national media coverage, with feature stories on NBC Nightly News and an article in Rolling Stone Magazine.
+He described himself the P.T.
 Barnum of NewTek.

 Company culture

 NewTek and Play both contained employees passionate about Montgomery and the products they created.
 Wil Wheaton, who briefly moved to Topeka to work for NewTek, called Montgomery "the soul of NewTek and the soul of Play" in his book Just a Geek.
 NewTek employees were often spotted roller blading, playing laser tag, video games and working long hours.

 Death

 June 19, 1999 Montgomery died of a heart attack while vacationing in Seattle.
 Montgomery was survived by his wife, Michele, his parents, and siblings.